pmad23/state-data/README.md

 __Project idea__: A web app that allows users to compare livability of different states based on different factors such as: traffic, gun violence, educational finances, etc.

-Questions a user may ask:
+__Questions a user may ask:__
-1. What are the cost of living differences between 2 states?
+_1. What are the cost of living differences between 2 states?
 1. What are the top 10 best states to live in?
 1. What are the worst states to live in?
 1. How dangerous is one state versus another?
 1. Between two states, which one will probably assure better primary/secondary education?
 1. Which states are better for retirees?
 1. What are the best states to start a small business in?
-1. What are the least healthy states?
+1. What are the least healthy states?_

 __State Data - mortality, gun violence, income, socioeconomic factors, etc.__